colinmcglynn/tyk-docs/tyk-docs/content/frequently-asked-questions/clear-api-cache.md

 weight: 0
 ---

-Use the REST API to clear the cache
+Use the Gateway API to clear the cache

 ```
 DELETE /tyk/cache/{api-id}